isomerpages/moe-jpjc/_about-jpjc/Admission Matters/JAE Appeals 2023.md

 <p>Students are required to apply online through this <a href="http://jae.jpjc.edu.sg/">portal</a>.
 Please note that we do not accept hard copy application forms.</p>

 <p>Only shortlisted candidates will be notified via email to attend an interview with the school leaders and HODs.
 More details will be provided in the email notification.
-In the event that you encounter difficulties uploading your GCE ‘O’ Level results slip and other relevant documents via our online portal, you may email the softcopy documents to <a href="jpjc@moe.edu.sg"> jpjc@moe.edu.sg</a>.
+In the event that you encounter difficulties uploading your GCE ‘O’ Level results slip and other relevant documents via our online portal, you may email the softcopy documents to <a href="mailto:jpjc@moe.edu.sg"> jpjc@moe.edu.sg</a>.
 For information about subject combinations and pre-requisites, you may refer to this <a href="https://www.jpjc.moe.edu.sg/about/subject-combination/"> webpage.</a></p>

 <p>Successful applicants will be notified of the outcome of their appeal application through a phone call.
 You will be required to bring along your original GCE ‘O’ Level results slip and Form A for verification as well as a photocopied set of the following documents:</p>